p-rivero/DiscordAudioStream/README.md

 First, follow steps 1-4 above.

-> **Important:** the program for which you want to share the audio **is NOT** OBS.
-OBS doesn't actually output any audio.
->
-> Instead, you must identify which programs you are recording and share their audio (change their output device) separately.
+> **Important:** the program for which you want to share the audio **is NOT** OBS (OBS doesn't actually output any audio).
+Instead, you must identify which programs you are recording and share their audio (change their output device) separately.
 >
 > For example, if you have added the following sources to your OBS composition:
 > - The game you are playing